Uberspace/lab/source/guide_ts3audiobot.rst

  !play https://file-examples-com.github.io/uploads/2017/11/file_example_MP3_700KB.mp3

-Because the TS3AudioBot programm will be stopped if you disconnect your terminal, you need to configure a service.
+Because the TS3AudioBot program will be stopped if you disconnect your terminal, you need to configure a service.
 Stop the bot by inserting ``Ctrl+C``.
 Create ``~/etc/services.d/ts3audiobot.ini`` with following content: